If you've got increased demand or simply want to expand your offering, employing a childminding assistant can help you offer more places.

 Decide what sort of assistant you're looking for.
 Working as a childminding assistant can appeal to nannies or nursery staff looking for a change of direction.
 Or it might be a family member who's interested in working with you.
 For assistants who may not have much experience, PACEY Childminder Assistant membership includes free training.

 Childcare apprentices are also an option.
 An apprentice will be undertaking a formal qualification in the sector, so will get support and training from their college.
 They may, however, need more initial practical supervision and instruction.
 Get in touch with your local college to explore this option.
+There is specific guidance for childminders in Wales on working with a student.

 Read Pam's story of taking on an apprentice in her childcare setting.